Home

 The Materials and Tool You Will Need

 1. A separate surface/board to build your window on.
 3/4" plywood, homosote or fiber board will all work.
-I personally like plywood because nails won't fall out once they are hammered in.

-Make sure the board is from 3 to 6 inches larger, both height and width, than your cartoon (pattern), and thick enough, 1/2" to 3/4", to hammer nails through the framing strips without them going into your work bench.
+Make sure the board is from 3 to 6 inches wider, both height and width, than your cartoon (pattern),

 3. Lead dykes/nippers/pliers (all the same thing, just different names)